IshanRandhawa/HerokuDeployableApp/README.md

-Optimizations done to allow an app amde with different frontend and backend to be deployed on a single server
+Optimizations done to allow an app made with different frontend and backend to be deployed on a single server